hypermail-project/hypermail/README.md

 ### Kevin and ongoing Hypermail development

-Kevin left Hewlett-Packard in 1997 and helped form a new company called Veo Systems (www.veosystems.com) with his old boss Marty Tenenbaum, who founded EIT.
+Kevin left Hewlett-Packard in 1997 and helped form a new company called [Veo Systems](http://www.veosystems.com/) with his old boss Marty Tenenbaum, who founded EIT.
 Kevin did not have the time to maintain any of his old software, so he was looking for different parties to help maintain it and take over different pieces.
 For instance, Getstats